Clock changes are part of seaman’s life. The first time I heard about the ship’s time being retarded was, well, a bit confusing.

 Not all countries practice this and those who do are mostly from the northern hemisphere where the days are longer during summer and shorter in winter.

-Europe, North America, Russia and Australia are just a few places using DST.
+Europe, North America, Russia, and Australia are just a few places using DST.

-Whether your ship anchors or sails in these areas in time for DST schedule, you may have to adjust your clock accordingly.
+Whether your ship anchors or sails in these areas in time for the DST schedule, you may have to adjust your clock accordingly.

 4. Documentation